dustywhite7/Econ8320/SlidesCode/1 - IntroDataTypesDocumentation.md

 Complete the following:

-- Write code that appends the string "Meow!" to an arbitrary string stored in the variable ```myString```
+- Write code (using Mimir or the lab computers) that appends the string "Meow!" to an arbitrary string stored in the variable ```myString```
 - Given two numeric values (```x``` and ```y```), calculate the following
 	- Area of a circle (using ```x``` as the radius)
 	- Area of a triangle (using ```x``` as the base and ```y``` as the height)